Jonathan-S-Phillips/my-tasks/angular-client/README.md

 MyTasks is a simple application meant to create and manage Tasks.
 Tasks are displayed in tables, separated by state (pending or complete), and can be filtered by name, description, priority, due date, and date completed (if complete).
 Pending tasks also have keyword filters and visual indicators for tasks over due (tasks with due date before todays date), tasks due today, and tasks due tomorrow.
 Tasks have a very simple repeating capability; they can repeat daily, weekly, monthly, or yearly.

 The application is a full stack [TypeScript](https://www.typescriptlang.org/) app divided into an [Angular](https://angular.io/) client, [Express](https://github.com/expressjs/express) API server, and [SQLite](https://github.com/mapbox/node-sqlite3) database.
+The UI is designed to be responsive, and meant to work across a variety of devices.
+Smaller screen sizes have only been emulated through chrome devtools and have not been fully tested though.
 See the [Built With](#built-with) section for more details on the client, server, and database.

 ## Table of Contents